ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/autoscaling.md

 and memory.
 By contrast, the Ray autoscaler uses the logical resources expressed in task and actor annotations.
-For instance, if each Ray container spec in your RayCluster CR indicates a limit of 10 CPUs, and you submit twenty tasks annotated with `@ray.remote(num_cpus=5)`, 10 Ray pods will created to satisfy the 100-CPU resource demand.
+For instance, if each Ray container spec in your RayCluster CR indicates a limit of 10 CPUs, and you submit twenty tasks annotated with `@ray.remote(num_cpus=5)`, 10 Ray pods will be created to satisfy the 100-CPU resource demand.
 In this respect, the Ray autoscaler is similar to the [Kuberentes Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler), which makes scaling decisions based on the logical resources expressed in container